Three Ways Therapy Can Help People With Chronic Illness

 Conclusion

 Navigating life with a chronic illness can feel overwhelming, but finding the right support can make a profound difference.
-Vrinda notes that, with therapy for chronic illness, “I’ve seen clients become more confident in setting boundaries, less weighed down by self-blame, and more hopeful about their future.
-Living with chronic illness is undeniably hard, but therapy can be a place to build resilience, find support, and reclaim parts of life that may have felt lost.”
+Clients who receive therapy for chronic illness can become more self-confident and hopeful, building resilience and reclaiming parts of their life they may have felt they lost.

 Frequently Asked Questions